 To diagnose issues with an installation, start by running HssSetup on the properties file and validate the installation with the v) Validate option.

-Additionally, enable logging with the following properties:
+Additionally, enable logging with the following in the HSS properties file:

 jespa.log.path = logs/jespa.log jespa.log.level = 4

-The HSS will detect when the HSS properties file has been modified and automatically reload it within 5 seconds.
+Note: The HSS will detect when the HSS properties file has been modified and automatically reload it within 5 seconds.

 Trigger the offending issue and review the log file.